rambasnet/Python-Fundamentals/labs/strings/simonsays/README.md

 ## Lab Instructions

 1. Open your CS0Lab-... repo in VS Code
-2. Create lab folder simonsays inside your CS0Lab-... repository
+2. Create lab folder **strings** inside your CS0Lab-... repository
-3. Inside the folder, create a file: main.py
+3. Inside the lab folder, create a file: main.py
 4. Use the partial code stub provided in main.py file and fix all FIXMEs.
 (80 points)
 5. Follow best programming practices by using proper white spaces, comments, etc.